meenhalali/DCL-7-Ruby-Blog-Final/README.md

 # README
+# A Ruby Travel blog that works with DCL 6.
 Please check the video files in the "Video files" folder to see functionality of the site easier.

 * Ruby version